Skill response fields

 display |

-The response is rendered to the glasses display.
+The response is rendered on the user's device or glasses.
 Useful for diagrams, manual pages, images, structured tables. |

 context is the right default.
-Use display only when the engineer needs to look at something visual — diagrams, schematics, manual pages.
+Use display only when the engineer needs to look at something visual - diagrams, schematics, manual pages.
+The render lands wherever the user is running the session: the phone screen, or the glasses display if they're on glasses.

 display_hint - how to render (only when target = display)